Paczki (Polish doughnuts)

 If you are kneading by hand, stir the mixture with a spoon until it all comes together and then knead for 15 minutes until you have a smooth dough.
 If you are using a stand mixer, knead for 8 minutes on medium speed using the dough hook.

-After the dough has doubled in size, gently deflate it and move to a lightly greased or floured surface.
+After the dough has risen, gently deflate it and move to a lightly greased or floured surface.
 Using a rolling pin or your hands, form the dough into a rough rectangle and roll out or flatten to about 1/4 to 1/2 of an inch in height.

 Using a round cookie or biscuit cutter (or even a sharp-edged glass or cup) cut out 2.5-to-3-inch circles.
 Place each circle onto a sheet pan lined with parchment and cover with plastic wrap or a second inverted sheet pan and allow the dough to rise again for 30 minutes.
 Do not discard any extra dough after cutting into circles.
 Push leftover dough together and re-roll and re-cut until you have used all the dough.
 1/4 inch thick seems thin, but these puff up big in the frying process.